 Negotiations – Success or Failure?

-A brainstorming activity based on contrast, aimed at identifying what makes a negotiation successful and what makes it a failure
+A brainstorming activity based on contrast – what makes a negotiation successful or a total failure

 - Join each team and provide the activity link

-- Participants brainstorm, discuss and write down on sticky notes the factors that influence negotiations in a positive, then negative way.
+- Participants brainstorm and write down on sticky notes the factors that influence negotiations.

 - The team coordinator from each team will present the outcome to the other teams using success/failure factors contrast.